 Mental Health (Renewal Orders) Bill 2018: Second and Subsequent Stages

-I thank the Cathaoirleach for giving me an opportunity to speak on the Mental Health (Renewal Orders) Bill 2018, which is being presented to the House on foot of a finding that part of the Mental Health Act 2001 is unconstitutional.
+I thank the Cathaoirleach for giving me an opportunity to speak to the Mental Health (Renewal Orders) Bill 2018 which is being presented to the House on foot of a finding that part of the Mental Health Act 2001 is unconstitutional.
 I am grateful to the House for agreeing to consider this emergency legislation, the urgent need for which arises from the Court of Appeal finding on 3 May last that section 15(3) of the 2001 Act is unconstitutional.
 The section in question provides for the involuntary detention of patients for periods not exceeding six months and for periods not exceeding 12 months.
 The court found that the lack of a mechanism for a patient to seek an independent review of his or her detention within a reasonable time means that this section 15(3) breaches Article 40.4.1° of the Constitution, which states that "No citizen shall be deprived of his personal liberty save in accordance with law".

 In acknowledging the serious consequences that could result within the mental health system from the Court of Appeal finding, Mr. Justice Hogan placed a stay on the judgment until 8 November 2018 to allow the Oireachtas and the Government to remedy the position and to allow operational changes to be put in place.
 The Court of Appeal judgment has implications for all patients detained on renewal orders issued under section 15(3) of the 2001 Act.
 I am advised that at present, approximately 125 such patients are detained in centres throughout the country, including a number in the Central Mental Hospital.
 Failure to legislate to address this judgment and implement the necessary changes within the timeframe allowed by the court - by 8 November 2018 - would result in the detention of these patients becoming unlawful on the expiry of the stay.
 Therefore, the purpose of this Bill is to provide a lawful basis for the reception, detention and treatment of people who are detained involuntarily on renewal orders under section 15(3) of the 2001 Act.